 Herbalist’s Primer is not just a book.
 Thanks to the success of the Kickstarter campaign, we were able to release a full collection of plant-filled materials.
 Let me present to you:

 The physical copies are now available for purchase in Exalted Funeral’s webstore and in your friendly local gaming stores.
 The digital version, updated and with some typos corrected, will be available soon.

 The Kickstarter campaign has ended (with an enormous success, about which I write here), and the pre-order store has closed on 17 November 2021.
 If you’ve missed it, fret not!
 The book will be available in retail (in a physical and digital version) from Exalted Funeral and any other retailers who decide to carry it.

-The massive success of this campaign has made it possible to turn Herbalist’s Primer into the first book of the series.
-I have already started working on Book 2, Geologist’s Primer – an illustrated guide to magical metals, rocks, and minerals.
-Sign up to the newsletter to get regular updates on all our projects or join our Patreon to unlock access to WIPs of the next book!
+The massive success of the Herbalist’s Primer Kickstarter campaign has made it possible to turn it into the first book of the series.
+The work on on Book 2, Geologist’s Primer – an illustrated guide to magical metals, rocks, and minerals – is already underway for over a year, and we will have plenty of fun announcements to make soon.
+Sign up to the newsletter to get regular updates on all our projects!

 FriendlyBard.com: Friendly Bard Reviews: Herbalist’s Primer by Anna Urbanek